Shell

 - Built-in Commands: Supports

-internally. - PID Expansion: Substitutes
+cd,status, andexitinternally. - PID Expansion: Substitutes

-with the current shell’s process ID. - Foreground/Background Execution: Uses
+$$with the current shell’s process ID. - Foreground/Background Execution: Uses

-. - Signal-Safe Behavior: Shell and children handle
+&to send jobs to the background; toggle-safe withSIGTSTP. - Signal-Safe Behavior: Shell and children handle

-differently for robust control. - Redirection Support: Clean redirection of STDIN and STDOUT with file fallback for background jobs.
+SIGINT/SIGTSTPdifferently for robust control. - Redirection Support: Clean redirection of STDIN and STDOUT with file fallback for background jobs.

 - Memory Management: Manual

-for every structure, with clean shutdown logic. - Zombie Reaping: Non-blocking cleanup of completed background jobs to avoid defunct processes.
+malloc()andfree()for every structure, with clean shutdown logic. - Zombie Reaping: Non-blocking cleanup of completed background jobs to avoid defunct processes.